This post has been updated in 2024 according to the USA Pickleball Official Rulebook (2024).

 So What’s the Call on the Net Jump?

 So while few would disagree that it was a very athletic move — it should have nevertheless been called a fault.
-Here are the applicable rules from the Official Tournament Rulebook:
+Here are the applicable rules from the USA Pickleball Official Rulebook:

 Video Outtakes — Having Fun Trying to Recreate the Net Jump Scenario